-4.3.
-If any member of the Disciplinary Panel has any conflict of interest or loyalty (including any personal friendship, relationship or animosity) with either the source of the allegation or the Member who is being investigated, they shall declare their interest to the President and shall not sit on the Disciplinary Panel in relation to that allegation of Misconduct.
-In such a situation the Council shall elect a substitute member of Council (who is not an Honorary Officer) to sit on the Disciplinary Panel.

-4.4.
-If the courts, any other appropriate regulator, or the Member's employer has already investigated the allegations of Misconduct brought against the Member and has passed judgment, the Disciplinary Panel shall rely on the findings of that body and not re-consider the substantive issues in the allegation or hold a hearing attended by the Member unless, in their absolute discretion, the Disciplinary Panel considers it is necessary or appropriate in the circumstances.

-4.5.
-Prior to any hearing by the Disciplinary Panel, the Investigating Officer shall inform the Member who is being investigated of the allegation of Misconduct made against them and of the timetable for the investigation and proposed hearing (if any) by the Disciplinary Panel, including (where appropriate):

-4.5.1. the date, time and place of the hearing (if any);

-4.5.2. a detailed summary of the allegation or report, including the details of the case against the Member;

-4.5.3. copies of evidence that will be presented and/or the names of any witnesses who will be called to give evidence at the hearing (if any); and

-4.5.4. the dates by which the Member must file documentary material and/or witnesses in his or her defence or mitigation.

-4.6.
-No evidence may be relied on or referred to at a hearing or witnesses called by the Member or by the Society if copies of that evidence and/or names of those witnesses have not been provided to the Member or the Investigating Officer (as the case may be) within the timetable set by the Disciplinary Panel.

-4.7.
-A decision by the chair of the Disciplinary Panel on any point of procedure at any hearing of the Disciplinary Panel shall be binding.
-Provided that the proceedings are fair to the Member and the principles of natural justice have not been compromised, no objection relating to a technical defect in the procedure of the investigation of the allegation or report or of the convening and process of the hearing shall be upheld.

-4.8.
-Subject to clause 4.6, the Member being investigated has the right to be present during the hearing and may be accompanied by a friend [or a representative of their union or medical protection body].
+- 4.3 If any member of the Disciplinary Panel has any conflict of interest or loyalty (including any personal friendship, relationship or animosity) with either the source of the allegation or the Member who is being investigated, they shall declare their interest to the President and shall not sit on the Disciplinary Panel in relation to that allegation of Misconduct.
+In such a situation the Council shall elect a substitute member of Council (who is not an Honorary Officer) to sit on the Disciplinary Panel. - 4.4 If the courts, any other appropriate regulator, or the Member's employer has already investigated the allegations of Misconduct brought against the Member and has passed judgment, the Disciplinary Panel shall rely on the findings of that body and not re-consider the substantive issues in the allegation or hold a hearing attended by the Member unless, in their absolute discretion, the Disciplinary Panel considers it is necessary or appropriate in the circumstances. - 4.5 Prior to any hearing by the Disciplinary Panel, the Investigating Officer shall inform the Member who is being investigated of the timetable for the proposed hearing by the Disciplinary Panel, including (where appropriate): - 4.5.1 the date, time and place of the hearing (if any); - 4.5.2 a detailed summary of the allegation or report, including the details of the case against the Member; - 4.5.3 copies of evidence that will be presented and/or the names of any witnesses who will be called to give evidence at the hearing (if any); and - 4.5.4 the dates by which the Member must file documentary material and/or witnesses in his or her defence or mitigation. - 4.6 No evidence may be relied on or referred to at a hearing or witnesses called by the Member or by BPS if copies of that evidence and/or names of those witnesses have not been provided to the Member or the Investigating Officer (as the case may be) within the timetable set by the Disciplinary Panel. - 4.7 The Disciplinary Panel may itself question the parties or any witnesses so far as appropriate in order to clarify the issues or elicit the evidence.
+The Disciplinary Panel may regulate the procedure of the disciplinary hearing, as well as the conduct of anyone in attendance, in the manner it considers fair, having regard to the purpose of this disciplinary procedure. - 4.8 A decision by the chair of the Disciplinary Panel on any point of procedure at any hearing of the Disciplinary Panel shall be binding.
+Provided that the proceedings are fair to the Member and the principles of natural justice have not been compromised, no objection relating to a technical defect in the procedure of the investigation of the allegation or report or of the convening and process of the hearing shall be upheld. - 4.9 Subject to clause 4.8, the Member being investigated has the right to be present during the hearing and may be accompanied by a friend [or a representative of their union or medical protection body].
 Any such individual accompanying the Member shall act as an observer and shall not be entitled to actively participate in the hearing and may not advocate on behalf of the Member.